extrafox/qowi/README.md

 that Elias invented these in 1975.
 I guess I was a little late for that one.
-I tried to use Golomb codes, but my implementation of them was too slow, so I went back to my version of Elias codes which I was able to implement with a fast algorith.
+I tried to use Golomb codes, but my implementation of them was too slow, so I went back to my version of Elias codes which I was able to implement with a fast algorithm.

 This is a major area that still needs some work in QOWI.
 The final compression amount is greatly affected by choice of universal code.